 Perth WA 6000

-or contact your local authorised broker’s office.
+or contact your local authorized broker’s office.

 We do not charge for receiving a request for access to personal information or for complying with a correction request.
 Where the information requested is not a straightforward issue and will involve a considerable amount of time then a charge will need to be confirmed for responding to the request for the information.
-In some limited cases, we may need to refuse access to your information, or refuse a request for correction.
+In some limited cases, we may need to refuse access to your information or refuse a request for correction.
 We will advise you as soon as possible after your request if this is the case and the reasons for our refusal.

 Community Broker Network

 Suite 2 Level 5

 191 St Georges Terrace

 Your complaint will be considered by us through our internal complaints resolution process and we will try to respond with a decision within 45 days of you making the complaint.